gitcd-io/website/content/pages/gui.rst

 GUI Usage
 #################

+:order: 4
 :date: 2018-01-25 08:48
 :icon: icon-layout
-:lead: This is some short lead, you might like it!
+:summary: This is some short lead, you might like it!

 How to use gitcd gui version